dunst-project/dunst/docs/getting_started.rst

 Relogin to your session
 -----------------------

 Now, after you've installed and made sure that dunst is able to start, please log out and log in again.
-Dunst ist now running and receives notifications.
+Dunst is now running and receives notifications.

 Configuring dunst
 -----------------